GUADALAJARA

 3. Visit Degollado Theater

-The Degollado Theater is a must-see attraction in Guadalajara.
-Built in 1866, the theater is an example of Neoclassical architecture, and its interior is decorated with murals and sculptures.
+The Degollado Theater is a must-see in Guadalajara.
+Built in 1866, the theater is an example of Neoclassical architecture, with an interior decorated with murals and sculptures.
 The theater is home to the National Symphony Orchestra and hosts performances of ballet, opera, and classical music throughout the year.
-In addition, the theater also hosts a variety of other cultural events, such as film screenings, lectures, and art exhibits.
+In addition, it also hosts cultural events like film screenings, lectures, and art exhibits.

 4. Learn some History in La Rotonda de los Jaliscienses Ilustres